 Are you tired of wasting your valuable time searching high and low for the weather lessons you need for your upper elementary students?
-There are so many activities all over Pinterest, but we find most of the weather lessons are for preschoolers- not exactly our niche.
+There are so many weather activities all over Pinterest, but we find most of the weather lessons are for preschoolers- not exactly what our students need.

 We focus on creating materials for teachers who teach the same things to the same age we do.
 Most of what we create comes from not being able to find what we need.
-Worksheets are just plain boring and not at all aligned with our teaching style.
+Weather worksheets are just plain boring and not at all aligned with our teaching style, so we’ve created weather experiments and activities that we use in our classroom.
 We want to help you by putting everything in one place so you don’t have to use all your time collecting lessons from all over the place.

 Have you ever seen something in a store and thought, “I can make that for way less money?”
 Maybe.
 Or, have you ever thought, “Wouldn’t it just be easier for me to buy it instead of making it?”

 We accidentally made these little Christmas ornaments and they turned out so cute, we knew we have to write about it so others could make their own.
 This project started completely by accident, but sometimes the happiest of accidents turn out to be blessings in disguise.
 So, this is our path to making some wooden ornaments from recycled game pieces, but you can take a few shortcuts with our lesson below.[Read more…] about How to Create Wooden Ornaments for Christmas

 Here is a great activity your students can do that is both environmentally friendly and makes a wonderful Christmas gift.
 If you plan on using this as a Christmas gift from your students to their families, you’re going to want to start collecting the materials a few months in advance so that you have enough pieces.[Read more…] about Recycled Materials: Christmas Wreaths